Aegis-Runner/AegisRunner/README.md

 ## What is AegisRunner?

-[AegisRunner](https://aegisrunner.com) is a regression testing platform that crawls your website like a real user, discovers every page and interactive state, then generates production-ready Playwright test suites using AI.
+[AegisRunner](https://aegisrunner.com) is a regression testing platform for **web and mobile**.
+It crawls your website like a real user — and explores your native **iOS &amp; Android** apps on **real physical devices** — discovering every page, screen and interactive state, then generates production-ready Playwright test suites using AI.
+It's the only platform that tests your app and your website in one **cross-platform journey**, catching the moment mobile and web drift out of sync.

 **No scripts to write.
 No selectors to maintain.
-Just paste your URL.**
+No Appium setup.
+Just paste your URL or upload your build.**

 ### How it works

-1. **Crawl** — AegisRunner navigates your site using real browsers (Chromium, Firefox, WebKit), clicking buttons, filling forms, and discovering UI states
+1. **Crawl / explore** — AegisRunner navigates your site using real browsers (Chromium, Firefox, WebKit), and explores your `.apk` / `.ipa` on real iOS &amp; Android devices, clicking buttons, filling forms, and discovering UI states
 2. **Audit** — Every page gets accessibility (WCAG/axe-core), SEO, security header, and Core Web Vitals analysis
 3. **Generate** — AI creates Playwright test specs from discovered states — exportable as `.spec.ts` files
-4. **Run** — Execute tests on every deploy via CI/CD integration (GitHub Actions, GitLab CI, Jenkins)
+4. **Run** — Execute tests on real browsers and real devices on every deploy via CI/CD integration (GitHub Actions, GitLab CI, Jenkins)

 ### Try it free